uri-library-data-services/iassist-preview/content/blog/iassist-2012-call-workshops.md

 NORC at the University of Chicago and will be held at the George Washington University in Washington DC, June 4 - 8, 2012.

-The theme of this year\'s conferences is *Data Science for a Connected
+The theme of this year's conferences is *Data Science for a Connected
 World: Unlocking and Harnessing the Power of Information*.
 This theme reflects the growing desire of research communities, government agencies and other organizations to build connections and benefit from the better